Knowledgeable Miami Attorneys Manage Real Estate Division in Florida Divorce

 Trustworthy guidance throughout the equitable distribution process

-At Rafool, LLC, we have experience with high-net-worth divorces in Miami involving couples with multiple properties and divorces involving smaller marital estates in which the greatest asset is a modest home.
+At Rafool, PLLC, we have experience with high-net-worth divorces in Miami involving couples with multiple properties and divorces involving smaller marital estates in which the greatest asset is a modest home.
 When it comes to the equitable distribution of marital property, certain assets stand out.
 Disputes over real estate can be particularly complex for several reasons.
 Every tract is a unique asset, and valuations can vary depending on whom you ask.
 Plus, the value of a single asset, like the family home, may dwarf the rest of the marital estate, making a fair sharing of marital wealth impossible if one of the spouses retains the home.
 Real property often comes with liabilities that must also be shared fairly.
 For all these reasons, you need a capable and experienced divorce lawyer to manage your property settlement.
 We know how to protect your rights to real property, and we work tirelessly to achieve the best possible result.

 Step one: Is the real estate marital property?